gregorycoleman/j-apache/README.md

-# joybird-apache
-Automated Apache / PHP container for Joybird
+Apache / PHP container for Joybird ( Automated Build )
 =====================================

 # PHP ini files

-Adding config files to INI File
+Adding PHP ini config files to container
 --------

 The container's PHP is configured with --with-config-file-scan-dir, so PHP will load all files in /etc/php.d/*.ini as configuration files.
+Pull this repo, place and commit your php.ini files and push.

 ````
 j-apache